Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 ## Build Jetson Inference Project

-I strongly advise you install a web browser so you can copy and paste the command instead of manually enter them.
-You can install Firefox with this command :
+I strongly advise you install a web browser so you can copy and paste the commands instead of manually enter them.
+You can install Firefox with this command:

 ``` bash
 sudo snap install firefox
 ```

-To use AI  we gonna build the Jetson Inference Project, you can follow the [guide]( https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md) on the GitHub repository or just execute the commands bellow.
+To use AI, we are going to build the Jetson Inference Project, you can follow the [guide]( https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md) on the GitHub repository or just execute the commands below.

 ``` bash
 sudo apt-get update